Gore–McLemore resolutions: Text of the Gore resolution

-Historical Background
+Historical background

-Since the outbreak of World War 1 in mid-1914, the United States had sought to remain neutral, at least in a military sense.
-However, in practice, the US was more sympathetic to the Allied cause, as the US maintained economic ties to the Entente powers (particularly Great Britain) through loans and the munitions trade.
+Since the outbreak of World War I in mid-1914, the United States had sought to remain neutral, at least in a military sense.
+However, in practice, the US was more sympathetic to the Allied cause, as the US maintained economic ties to the Entente powers (particularly the United Kingdom) through loans and the munitions trade.
 Additionally, the upper political class feared the impact a German victory would have on the Americas.

 The American diplomatic situation was further complicated when the British successfully cut Germany off from supplies via a blockade in early 1915.
 In response, the German Empire declared the waters surrounding the British Isles a war zone and adopted a policy of unrestricted submarine warfare that placed neutral passenger and merchant vessels in danger of U-boat attacks.
 Over the next few months, President Wilson, Secretary of State William Jennings Bryan, and Department of State counselor Robert Lansing made several attempts to broker a compromise between Great Britain and Germany that would alleviate the danger posed to neutral vessels, but none succeeded.